i-Vertix/glpi-assetuserhistory/README.md

 ## 📌 Information

+This plugin is not reliant on the default in-built history.
+The plugin introduces a new table to store the user relation changes of assets.
+Therefore, the plugin is also not affected by any *Logs purge settings* done in *Setup/General/Logs purge*.

-Once installed and activated, the plugin hooks (with database triggers due to missing glpi-hook support on inventory updates) into asset updates and stores every user-relation change separately.
+Once installed and activated, the plugin hooks (using database triggers due to missing hook-support on inventory updates) into asset creations/updates/deletes and stores every user relation change separately.

 By default, the history is gathered and activated for the following assets: